zisyang/linux/README-Assignment4.md

 [ 8312.036582]  --- (0x4FFFFFFC), registers: ebx=0, ecx=0

 ```
+- Please refer to [283_assign4/](283_assign4/) folder for detail of outputs

 ### 3. What did you learn from the count of exits?
 Was the count what you expected?
 If not, why not?
 - The ept flag for ept vs no-ept caused exits in different ways.
-Total exit count was higher when ept=0 is set meaning that forcing KVM to use shadow paging could cuase many exits.
-What I expected is that the changes should only affect exit reasons related to EPT, but some of others were also changed.
+Total exit count was higher when ept=0 is set meaning that forcing KVM to use shadow paging could cuase many exits, which it makes sense that the KVM reflect the shadow page tables that are kept by the hypervisor, and it needs to exit.

 ### 4. What changed between the two runs (ept vs no-ept)?
 - Some exits didn't trigger when ept=0, but triggered when no ept set, such as: